chrs-hoc/chrs-hoc.github.io/README.md

 1. Tune to the weatherfax station on the SDR, USB (remember to select a carrier frequency 1.9 kHz below the listed)
 2. Route the audio to virtual loopbck cable - [Instructions here](#instructions-for-audio-routing)
-3. Open multipsk by typing 'Multipsk' on the windows search bar
+3. Open multipsk by typing 'Multipsk' in the windows search box
-4. Click on the RX/TX button
+4. Click the RX/TX button

 <img
   src="https://raw.githubusercontent.com/chrs-hoc/chrs-hoc.github.io/main/pic/WeatherFax/start1.png"